hoche/libjpiedm/JPI_Logfile_Format.md

 popMap[0] *MUST* equal popMap[1] or the record is corrupt.

-The bytes in popMap[0] (or popMap[1]) are used to indicate which bytes of the 128-bit bitmap are active for that data rec.
+The bytes in popMap[0] (or popMap[1]) are a used to indicate which bytes of the 128-bit bitmap are populated for that data rec.
 Each bit in the popMap represents a word (two bytes) of the 128-bit measurement bitmap shown in the previous section.

-To do this, convert the popMap to host order, then iterate over it, least bit first.
+To create the measurement bitmap, convert the popMap to host order, then iterate over it, least bit first.
 If the bit is set in the popMap, read a byte from the data stream and map that to the approprate word in the 128-bit measurement bitmap.
 I.e. bit 0 in the popMap represents byte 0 in the bitmap.
 If that bit it is 1, fill out that byte by reading from the stream if it is 0, fill byte 1 with 0x00.
-Then consider bit 1 in the popMap.
-If it is 1 read a byte from the stream, and use that to fill out byte 1 in the bitmap.
-If it is 0, fill with 0x00.
+Then consider bit 1 in the popMap, and repeat.

 We do this twice.
 The first time we fill out a the 128-bit bitmap of values available (the *fieldMap*).
 The second time, we fill out a 128-bit bitmap that tells us whether to add or subtract from the previous set of measurements (the *signMap*).

-##### Data record values

 Now that we have the two 128-bit bitmaps filled out, the stream just supplies values.
 Each bit in the fieldMap indicates which value is next in the stream.
 Each value bit in the sign